node-manager module is responsible for managing nodes and has the following primary functions:

 - Regular.
 These updates are performed automatically and do not cause node stops or restarts.

-- Disruption-related (e.g., a kernel update, switching Docker version, a major change of the Kubelet version, etc.).
+- Disruption-related (e.g., a kernel update, switching containerd version, a major change of the kubelet version, etc.).
 For this type of updates, you can choose manual or automatic mode.
 In automatic mode, the node is first drained, and then the update is performed.

 Only one node of the group is updated at a time, and only if all the nodes in the group are available.